 CHECK OUT: 10 Retro Phones That Are Worth More Than You Think

 This 1992 Coke bottle in near-mint condition was sold in 2020 for just over $1,500.
 It wasn’t because it was unopened, but this particular bottle was part of a commemorative series in China to celebrate the opening of the first McDonald’s restaurant in the country.
-The bottle was purchased from a Coke executive who had kept it in storage and placed it on eBay in 2020.
+The vintage Coke bottles were purchased from a Coke executive who had kept them in storage and placed on eBay in 2020.

-The Coca-Cola bottling plant in Jellico, Tennessee manufactured this bottle with an old-style embossed logo on the glass.
+The Coca-Cola bottling plant in Jellico, Tennessee manufactured these vintage Coke bottles with an old-style embossed logo on the glass.
 The time period for manufacturing this bottle is believed to be around 1915 as the sides are curved instead of straight.
 It is almost impossible to find these antique, unlabeled bottles that remain unopened.
 This one bottle was sold on eBay in 2019 for $2,375.

 Summer Olympics 1988 were held in Seoul, South Korea.
 Coke sponsored the games, and amongst the sponsorship was a commemorative Coke bottle that was sold in a tall cardboard box.
-This bottle is ideal for you if you are an Olympic enthusiast and Coca-Cola collector.
+These vintage Coke bottles are ideal for you if you are an Olympic enthusiast and Coca-Cola collector.

 The bottle has Olympic art on all the reverse sides.
 While most of these bottles were bought, opened, and drunk from, one of the bottles appeared on eBay recently in 2021 and sold for $2,500 at an auction.